Azure-Samples/contoso-real-estate/README.md

 **Important:** It is mandatory to run these `azd` commands in this order.
 Provisioning first will create the `azd` development environment and outputs the `.env` file with the required environment variables.
 Packaging will package the application using some of the environment variables from the `.env` file.

+**Deployment region:** This infrastructure deployment has been tested to work in `westeurope`.
+Please choose this region when deploying it.

 ### Configure CI-CD

 Use the following command to configure the CI-CD pipelines: